intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/dify_quickstart.md

 3. Use text summarization workflow template from studio.
 ![屏幕截图 2024-04-19 140508](https://github.com/analytics-zoo/nano/assets/59141989/3a686dff-cdb4-46a4-b054-f7955c556d67)

-4. Add knowledge and specify which type of embedding model to use.
+4. Add knowledge base and specify which type of embedding model to use.
 ![屏幕截图 2024-04-19 140355](https://github.com/analytics-zoo/nano/assets/59141989/c205e02e-5b8b-42f0-b3b4-058fc15fb7eb)

 5. Enter input and start to generate.
 You could find retrieval results and answers generated on the right.